hamza4600/travio/README.md

 ## Today
 ### Sanity adding section in global level banners two remove from previus pages , removed ecatrs sec from ttrail tour ,
-## UI set in home page and in trail tour , destination page
+## UI chnages in home page and in trail tour , destination page